BobbyBurt/TappyTappyBoneyeard/LEVEL_EDITING.md

 - Enabling the `Mine` property will result in an enemy that explodes on contact with the player.
 You might want to design a solution to let the player indirectly take them out.
 - Enabling the `Parasol` property will give the enemy an parasol that protects them from dive attacks.
 - Enabling the `Pogo` property have the enemy bounce vertically.
+- Enabling the `Shield Back/Front` property will add a shield which protects that side of the enemy from punches.
+The "front / back" is relative to the horizontal direction they're facing.

 **Some property combinations not found in the main gameare not compatible.**